algosup/2024-2025-project-1-fpga-team-7/documents/Functional_specification/functional_specification.md

 <p align="center"><img src="https://github.com/algosup/2024-2025-project-1-fpga-team-7/blob/Funtionalspecifications/documents/Pictures/Functional_specifications/frog32x32.png?raw=true"alt="Frog" width="400"/></p>

-He can move in 4 directions: Up, Down, Left, Right.
+- The frog can move in 4 directions: Up, Down, Left, Right.

-The frog will have moved 1 tile for every click of a directional button.
+- The frog will have moved 1 tile for every click of a directional button.

-If the corresponding button is being held down the frog will not continue to go in that direction.
+- If the corresponding button is being held down the frog will not continue to go in that direction.

 #### <ins>Cars</ins>

 <p align="center"><img src="https://github.com/algosup/2024-2025-project-1-fpga-team-7/blob/Funtionalspecifications/documents/Pictures/Functional_specifications/car32x32.png?raw=true"alt="Car" width="400"/></p>

-The cars will be moving on the roads from right to left and vise-versa.
+- The cars will be moving on the roads from right to left and vise-versa.

-There will be at least 16 cars on screen at a time.
+- There will be at least 16 cars on screen at a time.

+- The cars will have different colors for more variety.

-If the player collides with a car, the game will restart to level one.
+- If the player collides with a car, the game will restart to level one.

-At higher levels the cars speed will increase.
+- At higher levels the cars speed will increase.

 #### <ins>Level</ins>